azimjohn/jprq/readme.md

 ## What's JPRQ?

 - JPRQ is a free and open tool for exposing local servers to public network (the internet)
-- It can expose TCP protocols, such as HTTP, SSH, etc. Any server!
+- it can expose TCP protocols, such as HTTP, SSH, etc. Any server!

 ---